How to Calculate Average Growth Rate in Excel (3 Easy Methods)

 Knowing the annual growth rate is very important in financial data.
 Using the average growth rate and the annual average growth rate, we can determine where revenue is going from the start of the company.
 If you are looking for special tricks to calculate the average growth rate in Excel, you’ve come to the right place.
 There are numerous ways to calculate the average growth rate in Excel.
 This article will discuss the details of these methods.
 Let’s follow the complete guide to learn all of this.

-Formula of Average Growth Rate
+Definition of Average Growth Rate

 Growth Rate (AGR): To determine the long-term trends you can use the Growth Rate.
 Any investor can get an idea of whether the company is growing or not.
-Growth rate can measure profits or loss, cash flow expenses, etc.
+Growth rate can measure profits or losses, cash flow expenses, etc.

 Growth Rate = (Ending value - Beginning value) / Beginning value